ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ##### Breakout Board GPIO Pins

 The breakout board GPIO pins are smaller than the pins that are designed to be connected with alligator clips.
-It is possible to make contact with these pins, but they small and close together making a breakout coard the best option when connecting these pins.
+It is possible to make contact with these pins, but they are small and close together making a breakout board the best option when connecting these pins.

 The breakout board GPIO pins are displayed below: